-Scopists can earn up to $50,000/year which is a great revenue stream if you like working from home.
+Scopists can earn up to $50,000/year which is a great revenue stream if are looking for work from home jobs.

 What is scoping?

 Scoping is the editing of files created by court reporters of depositions, court cases, hearings, and other proceedings.

 As scopists, we read the files word for word and get the file as close to perfect as possible.

 It then goes back to the reporter to a proofreader for the last read-through before going out to attorneys.

 How do you know if you might be a good scopist?

 People who are likely to be good at scoping are those who love to read and write, work crossword puzzles, play word games, learn new words, and love language.